 Dry Reforming of Methane to Produce Syngas and Reduce CO2 Emissions

-A dry reforming process under development will utilize CO2 captured from fossil resources for fuels and chemical synthesis.
+The dry reforming process utilizes CO2 captured from fossil resources for fuels and chemical synthesis.
 In the process, a novel nano-engineered catalyst on hollow fiber tubes will create a compact reactor to produce syngas from methane without the addition of steam.
 During a 200-hour continuous laboratory-scale testing, the catalyst showed stable performance, and further research to demonstrate proof of concept at this scale is underway.
-This effort is focused on reducing emissions while developing beneficial uses for CO2 that can offset increases in the cost of electricity due to the need for carbon capture.

 - High Methane Conversion